mdelventhal/mattdelventhal.com/content/project/technician_route/index.md

   - **b.** Use the already-prepared dictionary of partial contributions to the objective function to calculate total objective function value.
   - **c.** If at some point when only some technicians have received an assignment, the accumulated objective value exceeds the best-yet objective function value, abort, and skip all permutations involving the already-made assignments.
 This is the "branch and bound" part of the algorithm.
   - **d.** Count any left-over jobs as unfilled, and add to objective function accordingly.
+  - **e.** If an allocation is found which yields an objective value of 0, ***stop***.
+This is the theoretical minimum, and we only need one solution--no need to look further.

-The part of this algorithm which probably has the most room for improvement is step 2: specifically, the undirected nature of the search.
-However, for a problem instance like the one we will see below, which is relatively small-scale and has plenty of slack in the technician roster, it performs quite well.
+The part of this algorithm which probably has the most room for improvement is step 2: in general, an undirected search might be inefficient.
+For the particular problem instance we will review below, however, it turns out to be quite fast.

 ### Gurobi-based solution